 Legally, the title to securities (and the attached control rights) passes to the bidder at the moment of registration of the transfer with the CSD.
-In the case of a share transfer in a limited liability company, control (completely) passes to the investor upon registration of the investor as a shareholder of the company with the Companies Register (which is, in fact, a perfection requirement).
+In the case of a share transfer in a limited liability company, control (completely) passes to the investor upon registration of the investor as a shareholder of the company with the Companies Register (see also, question 2.11 above).
 In the case of reorganisations by way of a merger or a demerger, the control passes to the investor upon the registration of the (de)merger with the Companies Register.